- Antennas: Our Products Subcategories

 Think of the wireless radiation pattern as a fat donut with the antenna sticking through the middle of the donut.
 As the gain of the antenna is increased the fat donut starts to flatten out significantly to the point where you will have a donut so flat it will resemble a CD disk: Round but very flat and anything above it or below its path won't see it.

-At right: Radiation pattern of the 2dB omnidirectional antenna at right (bottom pattern in image)
+ABOVE: Radiation pattern of the 2dB omnidirectional antenna (bottom pattern in image)

 A low gain (2dB) omnidirectional antenna like this provides a strong signal in every direction